-Originally from the UK, Sue-Ann was awarded a BSc (Hons) in Biology from the University of Nottingham and MSc in Oceanography from the National Oceanography Centre, University of Southampton.
-Continuing at Southampton, Sue-Ann researched evolutionary trends across latitudinal gradients in marine invertebrates to determine how adaptive traits change along environmental gradients from the tropics to the poles, in collaboration with the British Antarctic Survey, National University of Singapore, University of Melbourne and James Cook University.
+Sue-Ann is originally from the UK and studied for a BSc (Hons) degree in Biology from the University of Nottingham and MSc in Oceanography from the National Oceanography Centre, University of Southampton.
+With the University of Southampton and British Antarctic Survey, Sue-Ann researched evolutionary trends across latitudinal gradients in marine invertebrates to determine how adaptive traits change along environmental gradients from the tropics to the poles for her PhD, in collaboration with the National University of Singapore, University of Melbourne and James Cook University.

 - Marine invertebrate biology and ecology

 - Global change – ocean acidification and warming

 - Predator-prey dynamics and trophic interactions

 - Shell evolution – defence and predation pressure

 Australian Museum Eureka Prize awards – Macquarie University Eureka Prize for Outstanding Early Career Researcher finalist 2015

 Queensland Young Tall Poppy Scientist of the Year 2014

 Yulgilbar Foundation 2015 Lizard Island Postdoctoral Fellowship

 Institute of Pacific Coral Reefs 2016 scholarship award